UWCS/rs118/src/raytracer.md

 ### Task 2.3

-We're gonna take a quick foray down the rabbit hole that is Rust macros to create a ~~dirty hack~~ shorthand for initialising new vectors, since we're going to be doing an awful lot of it.
+We're gonna take a quick adventure down the rabbit hole that is Rust macros to create a ~~dirty hack~~ shorthand for initialising new vectors, since we're going to be doing an awful lot of it.
 I recommend having a read through [this blog post](https://blog.logrocket.com/macros-in-rust-a-tutorial-with-examples/), and some of the [Rust by Example](https://doc.rust-lang.org/rust-by-example/macros.html) chapter, then I'll walk you through it.

-Declarative macros are just functions that operate on syntax by pattern matching.
+Declarative macros are just functions that operate on syntax.
 Our macro is declared using `macro_rules!`, and we'll call it `v!` (because its for vectors).

 ```rust
 macro_rules v! {